 For non-US investors:

-- Our private fund – Morgan Stanley, Interactive Brokers, Northern Trust and DFA
+- Our private fund – Morgan Stanley, Interactive Brokers and Northern Trust

 - What are the mechanics of Elm Partners’ asset allocation?

 Each of our strategies follows our rules-based asset allocation methodology, an approach we call Active Index Investing®.
 Please click here for a note that describes in detail the three main components of this approach: the construction of the Baseline portfolio and the value and momentum overlays to that Baseline portfolio which make the portfolio responsive to changing market conditions.

 - Does Elm Partners earn any other income from investors other than the 0.12% annual management fee?

 No. We only charge the 12bp management fee.
 We do not charge an incentive fee, and our management fee is inclusive of operating costs, such as administration, audit and legal.
 There are no hidden fees.

 - What is the weighted average expense ratio of the vehicles used to build the portfolios?